NATS文档

 List of subjects that are denied to the client

 Important Note It is important to not break request-reply patterns.
-In some cases (as shown below) you need to add rules for the _INBOX.> pattern.
+In some cases (as shown ) you need to add rules for the _INBOX.> pattern.
 If an unauthorized client publishes or attempts to subscribe to a subject that has not been allow listed, the action fails and is logged at the server, and an error message is returned to the client.
-The allow responses option can simplify this.
+The option can simplify this.

 Allow Responses Map

-The allow_responses option dynamically allows publishing to reply subjects and is designed for service responders.
+The allow_responses option dynamically allows publishing to reply subjects and is designed for responders.
 When set to true, an implicit publish allow permission is enforced which enables the service to have temporary permission to publish to the reply subject during a request-reply exchange.
 If true, the client supports a one-time publish.
 If allow_responses is a map, it allows you to configure a maximum number of responses and how long the permission is valid.

 Property